 Medications for self-injection by the patient may also be employed to combat resistance to drug therapy that develops with Parkinson’s disease progression.

-Creighton University Medical Center’s skilled neurology team can work with patients and caregivers to determine if any of these interventions is the appropriate one, and implement the chosen strategy to maintain the functional ability of the patient for as long as possible.
+CHI Health's skilled neurology team can work with patients and caregivers to determine if any of these interventions is the appropriate one, and implement the chosen strategy to maintain the functional ability of the patient for as long as possible.